tsukhu/rwd-spa-alljs-app/README.md

 * Added support for streaming video using the HTML5 video tags
 * Added i18n support using i18n-node and i18n-node-angular
 * Added Bootstrap switch based visualization of the poll question options (Toggle Switch for radio buttons - UxD improvement)
-* Directives Added - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch` , Make bootstrap thumbnails the same size `equal-height`
+* Directives Created - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch` , Make bootstrap thumbnails the same size `equal-height`
 * Added Responsive Text and Buttons using media queries as well as using the Bootstrap responsive utilities for hiding and showing elements
 * Added initial configuration module in Angular JS for the settings used in the services for travelApp.
 This will later be sourced from the node config module so that there is a consistent way of maintaining the configuration.
 * Added `grunt-jshint` module for code review.
 * Added `grunt-jsbeautifier` module for code formating.
 * Added ESAPI support for the login and sign-up forms using module `node-esapi` and jquery-encoder for security handing for AngularJS controllers (used in poll question creation).
+* Added a dashboard view using HTML5/responsive canvasJS charts and created an angular JS directive `angular-canvasjs` for rendering it.
+It really looks good !!

 Tools Used